forrestxu123/Android-Framework-System-Design/quality/crash.md

 Each item listed above can potentially lead to different issues, including OutOfMemoryError (OOM), degraded system performance, and unpredictable application behavior in some cases.

-In conclusion, a comprehensive grasp of these memory management principles empowers developers to create Java applications that not only prevent memory-related pitfalls but also maintain optimal performance.
+In conclusion, a comprehensive grasp of these memory management principles empowers developers to create Java applications that not only prevent memory-related challenges but also maintain optimal performance.
 By following best practices and utilizing modern tools, developers can effectively address memory management challenges and deliver top-quality software.
 We will focus on these topics in later sections.

  <a name="a112"></a>